 The annual 4/20 cannabis holiday celebration protest was held at the Statehouse in Trenton.
 It was on the eve of legal cannabis sales at select medical dispensaries.

 The legalization advocacy group Sativa Cross held their annual Statehouse protest and podcast with the Coalition for Medical Marijuana of NJ (CMMNJ) leaders Ken Wolski and Jim Miller, also tabling and speaking on the podcast.
-The festivities started at 11:11 AM and were scheduled to go past the time 4:20 pm.
+The festivities started at 11:11 AM.
+They were scheduled to go past 4:20 pm.

 Among others, Chris Goldstein of NORML stopped by for a guest appearance.
 CMMNJ advocate Gaetano Lardieri and veteran advocate and consultant Leo Bridgewater called in.
 Ken Wolski and Jim Miller represented CMMNJ along with Mike Brennan.

 4/20 was a delightful post-COVID gathering of many advocates, long-time supporters, industry professionals, and lobbyists such as NJ CannaBusiness Association (NJCBA) President Ed DeVeaux, and former President Scott Rudder, and Treasurer Felice Twaddle stopped buy.